 - No-Fines Concrete Backfill exerts pressure on the soil and the retaining wall similar to loosely poured aggregate until cured.

 - When using No-Fines Concrete Backfill, the backfill zone will also serve as the required drainage or wall rock zone within the cores and directly behind the wall.

 Pour No-Fines concrete into block cores and behind block

 Refer to reinforced retaining wall installation for the complete installation steps when preparing the base trench and installing the first course of blocks.
-Once the first course of blocks are installed and leveled, following these simple steps to place the No-Fines Concrete Backfill:
+Once the first course of blocks are installed and leveled, follow these simple steps to place the No-Fines Concrete Backfill:

-- It is recommended, but not required; for straight wall sections, one of the back wings of the wall blocks be removed to help secure the block face to the concrete backfill.
+- It is recommended for straight wall sections that at least one of the back wings of the Allan Block units be removed to help secure the block face to the concrete backfill.